Orange Beach Fishing Charters and Boats

 What You Need To Know About Charter Fishing In Orange Beach

 When you choose boats that are members of the cooperative, you will be in touch with a charter boat that will give you the service you desire, while putting you on the fish.
 We help first timers, seasoned anglers and families, discover and experience charter fishing in Orange Beach by cutting out the middle man or charter booking office that takes a 15% cut off the top of the boat owners fee.
-We don't charge a 50% deposit on short trips.
+We don't charge a 50% deposit on short trips like others do.
 That means you get to keep your money in your pocket until the day of the trip.
 With us, there is no cut, fee or hidden charges.
 There is only good times and quality fishing trips in an environment that families feel comfortable with.
 Our fishing guides cut through all the fluff and don't focus on fancy bells and whistles to try and say, "Compare."
 What we actually do for you is give you peace of mind, save you money and put you with captains directly who will shoot straight with you and put your satisfaction ahead of their personal gain every time.

 In Orange Beach, Alabama, your choices are deep sea fishing and bay fishing trips.
-Deep sea fishing consists of either staying close to shore and trolling or heading farther out to the reefs where you drop your lines to the bottom in hopes of catching a big one.
+Deep sea fishing on the Gulf Shores consists of either staying close to shore and trolling or heading farther out to the reefs where you drop your lines to the bottom in hopes of catching a big one.
 Depending on the size of your group and your budget, we have boats that cater to everyone.
 If your tight on money or don't want to invest a lot in your first time deep sea fishing, we have a party boat that we can refer you too.
 These boats are big and you pay anywhere from $65 to $125 per person to go fishing.
 These boats are regular charter boats that put your group with others and charter the whole boat for yourselves.
 If you choose a party boat and you get sea sick and want to come back home early, you are out of luck.
 That is because it is a shared expense trip and turning around would ruin everyone else's trip.

 The most popular fishing trips are private charters.
 This is where only you and your group will be on the boat during your trip.
 These charters offer the BEST service around.
 You get first class service and the captain takes you to his best reefs and lets you fight some really big fish.
 There is an advantage to taking a private charter.